jimken123/jimken123.github.io/README.md

 #### Done

-- [x] Tsundoku - My year in books.
+- [x] Tsundoko - My year in books.
 Keep adding to the list of what I've read.
 - [x] remove all content from blacknight
 - [X] Herbert Park Rangers Football Club
 - [X] remove autorenew ssl cert